Channel Models

 - rxAntennaCount:

-The number of receiver antenna.
+The number of receiver antennas.
 Isotropic antenna elements are assumed.
 The default is 1.

 - mimoCorrelation: